apache/spark/docs/docker-stack/build.rst

 Note, that the solution we have for installing python packages from local packages, only solves the problem of "air-gaped" python installation.
 The Docker image also downloads ``apt`` dependencies and ``node-modules``.
-Those type of dependencies are however more likely to be available in your "air-gaped" system via transparent proxies and it should automatically reach out to your private registries, however in the future the solution might be applied to both of those installation steps.
+Those types of dependencies are however more likely to be available in your "air-gaped" system via transparent proxies and it should automatically reach out to your private registries, however in the future the solution might be applied to both of those installation steps.